 Eileen Taylor was diagnosed with a Genetic younger onset Alzheimer’s Disease in 2008 aged 58 and has been involved in medical trials for Alzheimer’s Disease ever since.
 She lives in Brisbane, Australia with her husband, Doug and one toy poodle puppy.
 She is also a mother and grandmother.
 Eileen has a background in disability, rehabilitation, and counseling.
 She worked as a counselor / social worker with adults and children in a community based service for nearly twenty (20) years before retiring in July of 2015.
 She recently completed University of Tasmania’s MOOC on line course and has enrolled in their Bachelor of Dementia Care for 2016.

 She likes to keep abreast on the latest news in the dementia world including any new research projects through Twitter and Facebook.
 Her hobbies include reading and patchwork and quilting.
-She is involved with the online support group in Australia co hosted with Mick Carmody, which she attends regularly, and “enjoys the camaraderie of the group.”
-She continues to enjoy the challenge of being the new DAI secretary and being more involved with the DAI’s goals and its members.
+She is involved with the online support group in Australia co hosted with Kate Swaffer, which she attends regularly, and “enjoys the camaraderie of the group.”
+She continues to enjoy the challenge of being the DAI secretary and being more involved with the DAI’s goals and its members.

-Phyllis Fehr, M.L.A., R.N., S.A.N.E.; Board member, Dementia Alliance International, 2017; Advocate; Ontario Dementia Advisory Group, Board member and Vice Chair.
+Phyllis Fehr, M.L.A., R.N., S.A.N.E.; Board member; Advocate; Ontario Dementia Advisory Group, past Board member and Vice Chair.

 Phyllis Fehr was given a working diagnosis of early-onset Alzheimer’s along with Lewy Body dementia; she was 53 years of age at the time.
 Phyllis was working full time in the intensive care unit as a registered nurse.
 On her days off she worked on call as a sexual assault and domestic assault nurse examiner.
 She is also a mother and grandmother.
 Phyllis promotes the abilities of people living with dementia by advocating for people living with this disease both locally and nationally.